tverdoetelo/Portfolio/README.md

-This Repository will hold tricke tasks thatI didi to show my skills.
+This Repository will hold pet projects that I did to show my skills.

 Please feel free to read them.